ChainAgnostic/varsig/README.md

 A Varsig MUST have metadata about both the [signature] and [payload encoding] that was signed over.
 Either field MAY be composed of one or more segments.
 The number of segments MUST be determined by the first segment.
 Recursive sub-segments MAY be used.

-Varsig itself MUST contain the following sgments:
+Varsig itself MUST contain the following segments:

 * [Prefix]: The Varsig [multicodec] prefix `0x34`
 * [Version]: The Varsig version number `0x01`